CodingNomads/mentor-docs/docs/12_templates.md

 I'll send along some scheduling information shortly so that we can set up our first meeting.

-If you'd like, we'd love for you to post an introduction about yourself on the [Introductions thread in our forum](https://forum.codingnomads.co/t/introductions/29) when you get a chance.
+If you'd like, we'd love for you to post an introduction about yourself on the Introductions thread on [Discord](https://codingnomads.com/discord)

 Looking forward to meeting you :)
 ```